 were found living in the wilds.
-People said that wolves had looked after them.
-They couldn't speak.
+People w said that wolves had looked after them.
+They couldn't speak with the standard them.

 In 1970 a boy called Genie was found

 Gazelle boy discovered

 IT IS reported that a boy was found living with gazelles in the Syrian desert by Bedouins who were hunting gazelles in a jeep.